cython/cython/docs/src/reference/compilation.rst

     Infer types of untyped variables in function bodies.
 Default is None, indicating that only safe (semantically-unchanging) inferences are allowed.
+    In particular, inferring *integral* types for variables *used in arithmetic expressions* is considered unsafe (due to possible overflow) and must be explicitly requested.

 ``language_level`` (2/3)
     Globally set the Python language level to be used for module